PaulKrznaric/CDU-Analysis-GO/README.md

 After that you should be able to make run the software.
 ### Spreadsheet Specifications
 The following will need to be the case for the spreadsheet in order for the calculation to be successful:
+- Any header information's first column should be labled "MDN"
 - Patient ID in column 1
   - Due to my specific business case, the expected format is as follows (in REGEX): ^J0*\d*$
   - In human readable: